Understanding the Concept of Rotation From the majestic pirouette of a figure skater to the relentless spin of a pulsar, from the gentle tur...

 Law for Rotation: Στ = I × Î±.

-golf ball are designed to interact with the air to create lift and reduce drag,
+dimples on a golf ball are designed to interact with the air to create lift and

-Backspin also helps stabilize the ball's flight and can reduce aerodynamic
+- Drag Reduction: Backspin also helps stabilize the ball's flight and

-drag compared to a smooth ball or one with sidespin.
+can reduce aerodynamic drag compared to a smooth ball or one with

 Both involve resistance to motion between